 Charlie is preceded in death by a son, David Randal McCarty, his parents and 6 siblings.

 Visitation is scheduled for Friday, July 5, 2019 at Natchez Trace Funeral Home from 1:30pm until 3:30pm.
 A memorial service to honor Charlie will follow in the funeral home chapel at 3:30pm and interment will be in Jessamine Cemetery.

 In Lieu of flowers, memorials in his name may be made to Hospice Ministries, Blair E. Batson Children's Hospital at UMMC.

-To send flowers to the family of Charlie McCarty, please visit Tribute Store
+To plant a tree in memory of Charlie McCarty, please visit Tribute Store